rickmanley-nc/portal/README.md

 # VM to use as a jumphost/portal into Lab environment

 This repo will contain the build instructions for a VM that will act as a jumphost to the rest of the RHHI lab environment.
+The jumphost purpose will be for both SSH access as well as noVNC access to a desktop environment.

 For a quick deployment the VM will be exported as an OVA and stored on a separate storage server (in this case, a Synology DS918+) to allow for quick imports into newly deployed labs.

 The intent is to have a locked down VM for external users to be able to access, so long as their user exists within the IdM database.
 Access will be through either:
 - SSH key access (stored in the IdM database)